plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 ## How big of a gap in data is there between server log analysis and web analytics?

-To learn more about the differences in the data between these approaches, I've compared the data between [Plausible Analytics](https://plausible.io/) as a client-side analytics and [AWStats](https://www.awstats.org/) as a server-side analytics on my own website for June 2020.
+To learn more about the differences in the data between these approaches, I've compared the data between [Plausible Analytics](https://plausible.io/) as a client-side analytics and [AWStats](https://www.awstats.org/) as a server-side analytics on my own website in June 2020.

 ### My process